apache/kylin/website/_docs/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/9_spark_history.png)

 Click a specific job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tuning.

+On some Hadoop release, you may encounter the following error in the "Convert Cuboid Data to HFile" step:

+{% highlight Groff markup %}
+Caused by: java.lang.RuntimeException: Could not create  interface org.apache.hadoop.hbase.regionserver.MetricsRegionServerSourceFactory Is the hadoop compatibility jar on the classpath?
+	at org.apache.hadoop.hbase.CompatibilitySingletonFactory.getInstance(CompatibilitySingletonFactory.java:73)
+	at org.apache.hadoop.hbase.io.MetricsIO.<init>(MetricsIO.java:31)
+	at org.apache.hadoop.hbase.io.hfile.HFile.<clinit>(HFile.java:192)
+	...
+15 more
+Caused by: java.util.NoSuchElementException
+	at java.util.ServiceLoader$LazyIterator.nextService(ServiceLoader.java:365)
+	at java.util.ServiceLoader$LazyIterator.next(ServiceLoader.java:404)
+	at java.util.ServiceLoader$1.next(ServiceLoader.java:480)
+	at org.apache.hadoop.hbase.CompatibilitySingletonFactory.getInstance(CompatibilitySingletonFactory.java:59)
+	...
+17 more
+{% endhighlight %}

+The workaround is: add `hbase-hadoop2-compat-*.jar` and `hbase-hadoop-compat-*.jar` into `$KYLIN_HOME/spark/jars` (the two jar files can be found in HBase's lib folder); If you already make the Spark assembly jar and uploaded to HDFS, you may need to re-package that and re-upload to HDFS.
+After that, resume the failed job, the job should be succesful.
+The related issue is KYLIN-3607 which will be fixed in later version.

 ## Go further